chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 As in the other examples of this documentation, we use Lethe-DEM to fill the bed with particles.
 We enable check-pointing in order to write the DEM checkpoint files which will be used as the starting point of the CFD-DEM simulation.
 Then, we use the ``cfd_dem_coupling`` solver within Lethe to simulate the fluidization of the particles by initially reading the checkpoint files from the DEM simulation.

-All parameter subsections are described in the `parameter section <../../../parameters/parameters.html>`_ of the documentation.
+All parameter subsections are described in the `Parameters section <../../../parameters/parameters.html>`_ of the documentation.

 To set-up the cylinder fluidized bed case, we first fill the bed with particles.